Multipart form-data

 After you have set the stage, you can use a standard transformer component to build your message correctly.
 To create it correctly, you need to take the following into account:

-• Each part of the message needs to be separated by a boundary
+• Each part of the message needs to be a separate map entry.
+A comma separates these entries.
+The example below is the comma just before "'configuration'".

 Given all this, you can write the following SpEL expression that will yield a desirable output: